JduPreez/Investment-Research-Analysis/README.md

 # Investment-Research-Analysis
-A scrtachpad of R scripts to analyse various freely available data sets
+A scratch pad of R scripts to analyse various freely available data sets